Skip to main content

 THE BIOGRAPHY OF AND TRIBUTE TO HONOURABLE CHIEF LORD MAYOR OTISI OMOJI

-Twenty-six years ago, from today, on December 12, 1991, Hon.
-Chief Lord Mayor Otisi Omoji (of blessed memory) went peacefully to his heavenly home.
-Born in 1926 to late Mazi Omoji Otisi Omoji of Ihebu, and late Madam Inyang Eme Echeghe Omoji (Nwegele) of Ihungwu, both of Ameke, Abiriba in the present Ohafia Local Government Area, Abia State of Nigeria in West Africa.
+Mayor Otisi Omoji Otisi was born in 1926 to OMOJI OTISI of Ndi Omoji, Ihebu Ameke and Madam Inyang Eme Echeghe (Nwaegele) of Ndi Echeghe, Ihungwu, Ameke both of in the Ohafia Local Government Area of Abia State Nigeria in West Africa.
 He attended the then Church of Scotland Mission School, Afiankwo, Abiriba where he obtained his First School Leaving Certificate in 1939.
 For his secondary education, high school equivalent, he passed through then famous Aggrey Memorial College, Arochukwu, under the revered mentorship of the great Alvan Ikoku (of blessed memory).
 The Abiriba community identified the young Mayor as one of the talented potentials of his generation and magnanimously sponsored him to study at the pioneer and prestigious University College, Ibadan (UCI), Nigeria, an overseas affiliate to the University of London, London.
-He successfully co
+He successfully completed his course of study there in record time in 1952, thus, becoming one of the few pioneer graduates of the institution with a

 THE NECESSARY U-TURN NEEDED IN THE NIGERIAN POLITY